Skip to content

 }

-, with the same filename as it had under /downloads/datasets
+The dataset is uploaded to the directory pointed to by bucketDataDir, with the same filename as it had under /downloads/datasets.

 One key model compatibility parameter to look at is the chat template, which is set by